WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-08-automatically-deploy-database-changes.md

 tags: [DevOps, SSDT, SQL]
 ---

-In my last post, I talked about deploying database changes automatically.
+[In my last post](/automate-database-deployments), I talked about deploying database changes automatically.
 Today, I will show how to use SSDT (SQS Server Data Tools) to generate a Dacpac package and how to deploy it to your SQL server.

 ## Prepare your Environment

 Before you can get started, you have to download the custom SSDT Tools from [Github](https://github.com/4tecture/SSDTDataMigration/releases).
-These custom tools are necessary to be able to open the SSDT project file (*.sqlproj) with Visual Studio.
+These custom tools are an extension of the [MSBuild.Sdk.SqlProj](https://github.com/rr-wfm/MSBuild.Sdk.SqlProj/) project and are necessary to be able to open the SSDT project file (*.sqlproj) with Visual Studio.

 ## Getting to know the SSDT Project Structure